 Who can resist beautiful and freshly baked cookies?
 No way!
 So I keep going on my Polish desserts list with six cookie recipes.
 Here we go!

-The classic Polish cream cheese biscuit is the kolaczki.
+Kolaczki is one classic sweet treat with cream cheese in Poland.
 In addition, the vibrant colors and interesting shapes of this cookie will be a special signal in the cookie bag that the Christmas season has arrived in Europe.

 The cookie dough is almost pastry-like in appearance and is layered with a variety of toppings, including apple, plum, cherry, almond, and poppy seed.